jojobautistaum/professional-readme-generator/Sample-README.md

   npm install inquirer

   ## Usage <a id="usage"></a>
-  Watch the video
+  Watch the video on how to use this app

   ## License <a id="license"></a>
-  This project is licensed under the APACHE 2.0 license
+  This project is licensed under the MIT license

   ## Contributing <a id="contributing"></a>
-  fix bugs
+  Make suggestion or fix the bugs

   ## Tests <a id="tests"></a>
   node test